Explaining why the United Kingdom needs one, and how it’s different to a Royal College of Carers.

-Caring for other humans is of paramount importance to human society.
-It can be a huge undertaking in a multitude of ways, requiring a blend of compassion, humour, practicality, and professional skills.
+Caring for other humans is unbelievably important to human society.
+It can be a huge undertaking in lots of ways.
+It requires a strong blend of compassion, humour, practicality, resilience, and professional skills.
 Despite this, care workers are often under-valued both financially and by society.
-So why aren’t we treating the people who do this job as well as they deserve?
+So why aren’t we treating these incredible and vital people as well as they deserve?

 What’s the difference between a carer and a care worker?

+I’ll start with a question.
 Do you know someone who receives care?
-The chances are you probably do or have done in the past.
+The chances are you probably do, or have done in the past.
 You may well also know someone who provides care, and there are two distinct fields: professional care workers (for example, those who are employed by a care agency) and informal carers, who may care for a relative or neighbour and receive no or little training, remuneration, or support.
+They are both essential, and both under-funded.

 1.62 million people in the UK currently work professionally in adult social care, the majority of whom are care workers.
 On top of this, there are an estimated 6.5 million carers in the UK providing informal, largely family member-related care worth an estimated £57 billion to £100 billion per year.
 That’s one in 8 adults working as an informal carer, sometimes on top of or alongside other jobs and commitments.